FusionSense/JetsonHardwareSetup/README.md

 <img src="https://github.com/Real-Time-MIMO/JetsonHardwareSetup/blob/Test_Setup/imgs/Logo_border_name_cropped.png" width="200" height="100">

 # Steps on the new Linux box

 1. Downloaded entire JetsonHardwareSetup folder
 2. go into DCA1000.../Release and target DCAconfig.json to edit this file in a text editor (make sure to create a testdata folder to have all the stored data go into there)
 3. Install the dependencies as described in [installation instructions](./docs/install.md).
-    * Make sure to follow correct OS procedure
-4. Need to include information about setting up network connections with IPv4 Settings 5.

-# Steps on the new Linux box
-1. Downloaded entire JetsonHardwareSetup folder
-2. go into DCA1000.../Release and target DCAconfig.json to edit this file in a text editor (make sure to create a testdata folder to have all the stored data go into there)
-3. Install the dependencies as described in [installation instructions](./docs/install.md).